 We partnered with TENNY (Tax Equity Now New York), the unique coalition dedicated to fixing the fundamental problems with New York’s property taxes.
 The current system imposes higher effective tax rates on renters and homeowners in less affluent neighborhoods, as compared to the owners of higher value single-family homes, condos, and coops.

 TENNY is bringing about change through a brand new campaign and a lawsuit to ensure changes do take effect.
-Because the political system is unlikely to address the problem, it is time to go through the legal system – the stark inequities in the current system are not just unfair, they are unlawful.
+Because the political system is unlikely to address the problem, it is time to go through the legal system – the stark inequities in the current system are not just unfair, according to TENNY, they are actually unlawful.